|

 He is the Guide on heart disease at one of the top web portals,

-About.com and also runs his
+and also runs

-feedback and comments - drmani@themail.com |
+him with feedback and comments - |